TheNooodle/MinishootRandomizer/README.md

 * Download the randomizer [here](https://github.com/TheNooodle/MinishootRandomizer/releases).
 * Extract `MinishootRandomizer.zip` in `<game-root-directory>/BepInEx/plugins`.
     * You should have a `MinishootRandomizer` directory in the `plugins` folder, with some `.dll` files in the former.
-    * The folder also have a `archipelago-template.yaml` file, which you can use to generate seeds using Archipelago.
 * Launch the game.
 Once on the title screen, you should see a window in the top-left titled "Randomizer Menu".
 This means the mod was successfully installed.
     * Please note that the game might be slower to start, due to the randomizer doing some bootstrapping work before letting the game start.